 Abilities for the Stormcast Eternals Vanguard Warband

-- Tireless Hunter (Double, Everyone): Add half of this ability (rounded up) to the next move action.
+- Tireless Hunter (Double, Everyone): Add up to 3″ to the next move action.

 - Warning Cry (Double, Aetherwing and Raptor-Prime with Longstrike Crossbow): Select a target enemy within 6”.
-You can re-roll one attack against that enemy in that battle round.
+You can re-roll one dice per attack action against that enemy.

-- Righteous Aura (Double, Raptor-Primes and Hunter-Prime): Add 1 to the Toughness of all friendly fighters within 6” of the leader.
+- Righteous Aura (Double, all Leaders): Add 1 to the Toughness of all friendly fighters within 6” of the leader.

 - Darting Attack (Triple, Gryph-Hound): You can make a bonus attack and then a bonus disengage action.

-- Rapid Fire (Triple, Raptors with Hurricane Crossbow): Add half the value of this ability (rounded up) to the attacks for the next attack action of this fighter.
+- Rapid Fire (Triple, Raptors with Hurricane Crossbow): Add up to +3 to the attacks for the next action.

-- Aimed Strike (Quad, Raptors with Longstrike Crossbow): Add the value of this ability to the damage of both hit and critical hit for this activation.
+- Aimed Strike (Quad, Raptors with Longstrike Crossbow): Add up to +6 damage to both hit and critical hit.

 Strategy and Tactics for the Stormcast Eternals Vanguard Warband